 Painkillers are easy to purchase anywhere in the world (at large airports, pharmacies, supermarkets etc) so don’t worry about carrying too many.

-Especially in Asia, be sure to check ahead for restrictions by country on certain ingredients in painkillers that may not be permitted.
+Especially in Asia, be sure to check ahead for restrictions by country.
+There are certain ingredients in some over-the-counter painkillers that may not be permitted.

 - 1x broad spectrum penicillin antibiotic (adult – tablets)